jclehner/nmrpflash/README.md

 ###### "Ignoring extra upload request."

 Extraneous upload requests are usually sent by the device if the image validation failed.
+Some possible causes are:

-If you downloaded a firmware that's contained in an archive (a `.zip` for example), you must extract this file, and then use the contained firmware file as the argument to the `-f` parameter.
+* If you downloaded a firmware that's contained in an archive (a `.zip` for example), you must extract this file, and then use the contained firmware file as the argument to the `-f` parameter.
 Some examples for file extensions used for firmware: `.chk`, `.bin`, `.trx`, `.img`.

+* Some devices prevent you from downgrading the firmware.
+See if it works with the latest version available for your device.
+If you're already using the latest version, it might be possible to patch the version info of the firmware file.
+A future version of `nmrpflash` might incorporate an auto-patch feature for these cases.

+* Your device might expect a different image format for `nmrpflash` than when flashing via the web interface.

 ### Building and installing
 ###### Linux, Mac OS X, BSDs